IELTS Cue Card Sample 454 - Something you have shared with others

 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

-Describe something that you shared with others (or another person).
+Describe something that you have shared with others (or another person).

 You should say: